MrDarkLiner/Vector2D/README.md

 # Vector2D Module

 A Python module for creating and manipulating 2D vectors.
-Supports vector addition, subtraction, scalar multiplication, magnitude calculation, unit vector generation, dot product computation and angle calculation.
+It provides simple methods for performing common vector operations in 2D space, making it useful for geometric and mathematical applications.

 ## Features